Matt Frawley

-Frawley previously played for the Canterbury-Bankstown Bulldogs in the National Rugby League and the Huddersfield Giants in the Super League.
+Frawley previously played for the Canterbury-Bankstown Bulldogs in the NRL and the Huddersfield Giants in the Super League.

 Background

 Frawley was born in Canberra, ACT, Australia.
 Frawley is of Irish heritage.

 Frawley played his junior rugby league for the Belconnen United Sharks and West Belconnen Warriors, before being signed by the Canberra Raiders.

 Playing career

 Early career

 In 2013 and 2014, Frawley played for the Canberra Raiders' NYC team, captaining the side in 2014.
 Frawley had doubts about ever making the NRL as Canberra signed Blake Austin.

 Frawley started selling retail clothes in Canberra before signing a 2-year contract with the Canterbury-Bankstown Bulldogs that began in 2015.

 2017

 In round 5 of the 2017 NRL season, Frawley got the call up from coach Des Hasler and made his NRL debut for Canterbury against the Brisbane Broncos, due to incumbent half Moses Mbye being suspended for one-match.
 Frawley was named in the number 6 jersey.

 In his second game in the NRL, he was originally named in the number 20 jersey, coach Des Hasler moved him onto the bench in place of Raymond Faitala-Mariner.
 He came on late in the first half in place of injured Brad Abbey, and in the first set of the second half scored a try, his first in the NRL.
 He also came up with a try assist, with a cut out pass to send Josh Morris over in the corner.

 In round 6 against Newcastle Knights, Frawley was named in the number 20 jersey, he was later named on the bench in place of Raymond Faitala-Mariner.
 Frawley didn't get on the field in the first half, though when Brad Abbey fell down with injury, Frawley came on to the field in the second half.
 He scored a try.
 He dummied multiple times and put the Bulldogs in the lead.
 The Bulldogs went on to win 22-12.

 In round 9, Frawley played his former side, Canberra with Canterbury winning the game 16-10.
 He had to take control as Josh Reynolds got injured, and was ruled out until round 14.

 Frawley scored his second career try in Round 11 against the Sydney Roosters, almost completing his team's comeback.